onnela-lab/forest/docs/source/jasmine.md

 (10) `d`: the number of basis vectors for flights and pauses using latitude/longitude as X in the kernel function.
 If N is specified here, there will be 4N basis vectors in total;
 (11) `sigma2`: the variance parameter in sparse online gaussian process;
 (12) `tol`: the tolerance/threshold of the residual to add the current observation to the basis vector set;
-(13) `switch`: the number of binary variables we want to generate in fucntion `I_flight`, which controls the difficulty to change the status from flight to pause or from pause to flight;
+(13) `switch`: the number of binary variables we want to generate in function `I_flight`, which controls the difficulty to change the status from flight to pause or from pause to flight;
 (14) `num`: If specified as K, we will use top K trajectories in terms of the similarity to the current time and location in fucntion `I_flight`(to avoid the cumulative effect of many low prob trajs);
 (15) `linearity`: a scalar that controls the smoothness of a trajectory: a large linearity tends to have a more linear traj from starting point toward destination, a small one tends to have more random directions;
 (16) `method`: it should be 'TL', or 'GL' or 'GLC' (corresponding to temporal kernel only, geographical kernel only and combined kernel);